defold/doc/docs/en/manuals/ios.md

 ## Installing and launching bundle on a connected iPhone

-You can install and launch the built bundle using editor's "Install on connected device" and "Launch installed app" check-boxes in the Bundle dialog:
+You can install and launch the built bundle using editor's `Install on connected device` and `Launch installed app` check-boxes in the Bundle dialog:

 ![Install and launch iOS bundle](images/ios/install_and_launch.png)